earaujoassis/postal/README.md

 messages and handles it inside the application.
 Email messages are also sent through the AWS SES infrastructure.
 The application also supports encrypting and decrypting messages.

-The application is using Play + Java on the back-end and Less + vanilla TypeScript on the front-end.
+The application is using Play + Java on the back-end and Vuejs + TypeScript + LESS on the front-end.

 ## Setup & Running